 Insulin Pens and Smart CGM

-A smart pill travels through a patient’s intestinal tract to take its clear cut picture.
-It can then send that pictures to a wearable devices that is connected with dedicated medical applications.
+A smart pill travels through a patient’s intestinal tract to take its clear-cut picture.
+It can then send those pictures to a wearable device that is connected with dedicated medical applications.
 Smart pills are also helpful to visualize the gastrointestinal tract and colon remotely.

 Conclusion